Jessica has been playing Minecraft since 2012. She enjoys building, farming, and breeding animals. She especially enjoys magic modpacks!

-Iron golems will spawn naturally in villages that have least ten villagers and and twenty-one houses; however, iron golems can also be crafted with four iron blocks placed on the ground in the shape of a “T” and a pumpkin on top.
+Iron golems will spawn naturally in villages that have least sixteen villagers and twenty-one houses; however, iron golems can also be crafted with four iron blocks placed on the ground in the shape of a “T” and a pumpkin on top.
 Iron golems serve the purpose of protecting villagers and will kill any hostile mob within range of your villagers.
 They are incredibly powerful and can take down a zombie with a couple of hits.
 If you hit a villager, they’ll even attack you!
 Surround your village with a tall fence to prevent your iron golems from wandering off, as this happens often.
 Having iron golems patrol the village after nightfall will help keep the zombies at bay.

-4. Tame and Breed Wolves and OcelotsClick thumbnail to view full-size
+4. Tame and Breed Wolves and Ocelots

 To tame a wolf, feed it bones by right-clicking the wolf with the bones in hand.
 It may take up to 12 bones to tame a wild wolf.
 The wolf will stop taking bones once tamed.

 To tame an ocelot, attract it by holding raw fish and waiting—don't chase it!
 After the ocelot approaches you, feed it the raw fish.
 It may take up to 20 raw fish to tame an ocelot.

-How to Zombie-Proof Your House
+How to Zombie-Proof Your Houses

 Zombie-proofing your village goes a long way to keeping zombies and other hostile mobs away from your villagers.
-However, suppose some zombies get inside and go unnoticed by your iron golem, or turn a few loose villagers; are your houses prepared?
+However, suppose some zombies get inside and go unnoticed by your iron golem, or turn a few loose villagers.
+Are your houses prepared?
 One zombie breaking into a house full of villagers spells disaster for any village.
 On Hard difficulty, zombies can break down wooden doors if they attack them long enough.
 Sometimes just putting a door on a house isn’t enough.

-1. Place Doors in the Open PositionClick thumbnail to view full-size
+1. Place Doors in the Open Position

 On Hard difficulty, zombies have the ability to break down wooden doors.
-This means that zombies can destroy the doors on your villager’s houses and turn (or kill) your villagers.
+This means that zombies can destroy the doors of your villager’s houses and turn (or kill) them.
 Thankfully, there are some loopholes to dealing with door-busting zombies.
-One trick is to place the wooden door so that when it appears to be closed, it is actually “open”.
+One trick is to place the wooden door so that when it appears to be closed, it is actually “open."
 Place the wooden door on the right side of the doorway so that it appears to be opened; when you close the door, zombies will recognize it as open and be unable to break it.
 You may need to break the blocks next to your doorway to properly position the door this way.
 The only problem I had with this trick was that my villagers kept leaving the house, even when the zombies were knocking!
 While clever, this is not the best method for dealing with zombies at night.

-2. Use Fence Gates Instead of DoorsClick thumbnail to view full-size
+2. Use Fence Gates Instead of Doors

 3. Raise Doors One Block Above Ground